wbm1113/RaidLiveArenaAutoClicker/README.md

 ### Does it work in all tiers?
 No.  It won't work above Silver because it's only programmed to be able to select 5 champions.
 Once I get to Gold, I will fix this.

+### How does the script handle cases where it waits in queue and an opponent can't be found?
+It will break.
+I will fix this once I climb higher and start experiencing this problem myself.

 ### Will the script automatically use live arena tokens from my inbox when it runs out?
 No.  It will only ever do up to 5 battles at a time.